-The new veggie burger at Wendy's is a black bean burger with a Southwest theme, made from a blend of black beans, grains, pepper, corn and carrots with plenty of spices including garlic and chili pepper.
-Note that the new Wendy's black bean veggie burger comes with cheese and a Parmesan ranch dressing, so if you're vegan, be sure to ask them to hold the sauce and the cheese when ordering.
+The veggie burger at Wendy's was a black bean burger with a Southwest theme, made from a blend of black beans, grains, pepper, corn, and carrots with plenty of spices including garlic and chili pepper.
+The black bean veggie burger came with cheese and a Parmesan ranch dressing, so vegans would have to ask them to hold the sauce and the cheese when ordering.
 The patty, bun and other ingredients were all indeed vegan, according to Wendy's.